ewascatalog/ewascatalog2/readme.md

 * Contact PACE members for full summary statistics of already published articles.
 Try Gemma first and test out the upload page (see New features below)

 * Add a feature to the EWAS Catalog R package that allows browsing of just the studies (e.g. the 'studies.txt' file in 'files/ewas-sub-stats/combined_data/').

-### Errors

-* When ZOOMA is down you can't search for traits in the database at all.
+* Should only generate downloadable files of summary statistics when the user requests, not every time a query is run.
+Currently, to save space these files get deleted when a new query is submitted which could cause problems!

 ### New features

 * Enrichment test for a set of CpG sites

 * Create an upload page for full summary statistics.
-This should cotain: Clear details on how to access the full dataset (data will be put on Zenoto and have a DOI), some boxes to fill in for the study details, an upload button (with details on format data needs to be in).
+This should contain: Clear details on how to access the full dataset (data will be put on Zenoto and have a DOI), some boxes to fill in for the study details, an upload button (with details on format data needs to be in).